Budget Caps

 Breaker re-trips immediately after reset

 The cap is below current spend.
-Either raise the cap or wait for month rollover. convox budget show myapp displays current spend vs cap.
+Either raise the cap or wait for month rollover. convox budget show myapp displays current spend versus cap.

 Recovery banner persists across cycles

-Pre-3.24.6 racks had a leak where the dismiss timestamp could carry from one ARMED→RECOVERED cycle into the next, silently suppressing the new banner.
-The fix landed in 3.24.6's runStaleAnnotationGC.
-For racks already in stuck state, clear the annotation manually:
+Pre-3.24.6 racks could carry a dismiss timestamp from one shutdown-and-recovery cycle into the next, silently suppressing the new banner.
+The fix shipped in 3.24.6.
+For racks already in a stuck state, clear the annotation manually:

 $ kubectl annotate ns <rack>-<app> convox.com/budget-recovery-banner-dismissed-